liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 1. **Next-Generation OS -- Using AI/ML for OS**

    (1) Designing new scheduling mechanisms on large-scale servers to improve performance, QoS, resource utilization, and save energy.
 Our scheduling mechanism works well in the modern Cloud environment, which embraces many Latency-critical applications, best-effort applications, and microservices.
+The latest study and A series of our efforts can be accessed via this [**Link**](https://arxiv.org/abs/1911.13208)
    - The work on using ML to enhance thread scheduling on platforms with a hybird DRAM-NVM memory system is in CCF THPC-2022.
    - On 26/Nov 2019, the technique report about OSML is available via this [**Link**](/files/OSML___Lei_Liu.pdf).
 OSML uses multiple collaborative ML models to schedule multiple interactive resources for co-located latency-critical services.